-Leon Mege is the award-winning, world-renowned jeweler, best known for his outstanding craftsmanship, deeply steeped in the European tradition and pioneering work with micro pave.
-He holds several design patents in the jewelry and diamond cutting field born out of decades of work at the bench.
+Leon Mege is the award-winning, world-renowned jeweler best known for his outstanding craftsmanship, deeply steeped in the European tradition and pioneering work with micro pave.
+He holds several design patents in the jewelry and diamond cutting field from decades of work at the bench.

 Megé has produced important pieces for some of the most renowned Madison Avenue and Hatton Garden houses throughout his lifetime.

 Coming from a long line of scientists and engineers – Leon Mege has honed his ancestral expertise into a frivolous field of useless adornments and shiny pebbles instead.
 Leon was born into a poor Jewish family in Saint-Petersburg, Russia, on July 4th, 1963.
 His father was an engineer-turned-dissident who used political jokes to undermine the communist regime.
 Leon’s mother was a scientist working at a nuclear weapons lab.

 To protect Leon from the wrath of anti-semitism, his parents hid their ancestry, so he grew up hating Jews just like the rest of his schoolmates.
 It came as a shock to him when at the tender age of 10, he found out that he is Jewish.
 The stunning discovery changed him forever, and from that point on, his childhood became different from that of most children his age.
 When his playmates would scamper off to beat up the Jews or kids with glasses, Leon would happily set off with his mother to explore museums and art galleries.

 His mother was an enlightened guide into the exciting and dazzling world of art, and it was she who explained to Leon the meaning of jewelry – a form of expression as profound and powerful as music or painting.
 Leon was taken by the perfection of simplicity, of unassumed minimalism that brings out the true beauty.